tiared/notes.stuartpb.com/vomitorium.md

 anyway stopping here to do that move I was talking about doing earlier

-You know, now that  I think about it, maybe I should have the polling be every second, and there's just a
+You know, now that I think about it, maybe I should have the polling be every second, and there's just a visual "fuse" I need to reset